soitgoes511/soitgoes511.github.io/_posts/2021-07-12-influx_to_postgres.markdown

 #### Why postgres rather than a local influxdb instance?

 Using InfluxDB OSS, seemed like the most obvious choice.
 This was my initial intent.
-What stopped me short of doing this is the lack an InfluxDB version >=2.0 available for my rpi3B+ architecture (armv7l).
+What stopped me short of doing this is the lack of an InfluxDB version >=2.0 available for my rpi3B+ architecture (armv7l).
 If I had a spare rpi4 lying around, this would have been my choice.
 I do have InfluxDB version 1.8.6-1 available in my repo: